 In many cases, the logo of the client, shield of the accrediting organization, source of the star rating, or name of the publication that issued the award will be listed, so a skeptical visitor could fact-check it.

-- (bottom of page element) that displays your business’ name, address, and phone number at the bottom of every page of your website
+Element that displays your business’ name, address, and phone number at the bottom of every page of your site

-- Well-written content: well-written web content follows web writing best practices.
+Well-written web content follows web writing best practices.
 Write concisely.
 Use headlines, subheadlines, and lists to organize your content.
 Use images to illustrate your points.
 Copy-edit before publishing.

 Source: A1 Concrete

 Step 4: Take corporate control over your franchise location citations

 Take corporate control over your franchise’s citations on review sites, social media, and online directories.

 Citations, (listings or mentions of your business’s contact information online) are still useful for local SEO because they offer proof that your business is real and where it's physically located.